eliasdejong/viperlith/docs/ARCHITECTURE.md

 ## Just use HTML
 <img src="images/just_use_html_meme.jpg" alt="Just use HTML bell curve meme" width="675">

-The [htmx essays](https://htmx.org/essays/) have done a lot of the work already, you should not need convincing.
+The [htmx essays](https://htmx.org/essays/) have done most of the work already and you should not need convincing on this.
 But anyways, here we go.

 ### Client-side state management
 One of the more complex ongoing problems in the SPA world is the management client-side state.
 Many solutions exists (Redux, Zustand, React Router).